tunnelvisionlabs/nasmjit/AsmJit/README.txt

 http://code.google.com/p/asmjit/

 AsmJit is complete JIT assembly compiler for X86/X64 platform.
-It can compile nearly complete (most useful) instruction set with very friendly way.
-AsmJit was designed to be embeddable to any project and this is the reason for MIT licence that allows to do everything what you want with source code.
-For complete licence look to COPYING.txt file.
+It can compile nearly complete (most useful) instruction set by very friendly way.
+AsmJit was designed to be embeddable to any project (static linking), but it's also possible to compile AsmJit as dynamic linked library.

 Directory structure
 ===================